EleniPistiloglou/DAAR2/README.md

 All attributes are mandatory.  <br />

-This is an example of a request created with Postman:  <br />
+This is an example of a request created with Postman:  <br />  <br />
 ![alt text](https://github.com/EleniPistiloglou/DAAR2/blob/main/uploadrequestexample.jpg?raw=true)

 <br />